 The Center’s Impact on Policy

 The Center findings have been used to support, pass, and enforce laws that protect environmental and public health.
-The heavily influenced areas of policy include air pollution, asthma initiatives, secondhand smoke, residential pesticides, and chemical reform.
+Through a longstanding partnership with WE ACT for environmental justice, the Center’s findings have been used to influence policy in the areas of air pollution, asthma initiatives, secondhand smoke, residential pesticides, and chemical reform.

 The Center’s findings influenced clean air laws at the federal, state and local level.
-For example, findings on the harmful impact of diesel soot helped pass New York City’s Local Law 77, which mandated that all large vehicles, including the MTA bus fleet convert from dirty to ultra-low sulfur diesel.
+For example, findings on the harmful impact of diesel soot helped pass New York City’s Local Law 77, which mandated that all large vehicles convert from dirty to ultra-low sulfur diesel.
 Those vehicles now emit 95 percent less tail pipe pollution.

 Many years of secondhand smoke research helped embark one of the strongest anti-smoking laws in the nation.
 In 2003 New York City extended indoor anti-smoking ban to include bars and restaurants, reducing exposure to secondhand smoke to millions.
 In 2011 the City passed a ban in parks, on beaches, and other outdoor areas increasing prevention of secondhand smoke in New York.